mateuszmidor/FlightFinder/aws_codedeploy/README.md

 # AWS CodeDeploy

-Files in this folder are scripts for Application Lifecycle Hooks, referenced from `appspec.yml`.
+Numbered files in this folder are scripts for Application Lifecycle Hooks, referenced from `appspec.yml`.

 ## Troubleshooting